fh255/Hangman_guess/README.md

 ### Structure

 The game incorporates a systematic sequence of logical steps to ensure smooth navigation.
 The user is guided with clear instructions at each stage, facilitating a better understanding of the required inputs and aiding in decision-making.
 Additionally, every user action prompts a corresponding response, providing feedback in either a positive or negative manner.
 The game's overall logic is outlined in the following general flowchart, illustrating the key steps and interactions within the gameplay.
+The game is crafted to adopt a subtly more user-friendly visual scheme.
+Distinct line designs mark significant shifts in the game, including the commencement and conclusion of each round, after every attempt, and when presenting the game rules.
+Furthermore, the inclusion of new lines at the conclusion of each message facilitates user interaction, allowing them to initiate a new game or exit at their convenience.

 ![Hangman](https://github.com/fh255/Hangman_guess/assets/34744096/9de26be3-dae1-4ba7-ae1b-97f2cc2ccbb8)